 - Lake Constance Guide

-- we welcome your input on where we should plan next
+And we welcome your input as to where we should plan next.

 We suggest you take, as a minimum:

 - puncture repair kit (check the adhesive tube to ensure it contains liquid product)*

 - an adjustable spanner up to the size of your biggest nut

 - front and rear lights*

 - panniers for your luggage (roughly 40 litres the pair on back wheels works for 1-2 weeks)